kyma-project/community/concepts/observability-strategy/configurable-tracing/03-tracing-pocs.md

 ## How pipeline isolation can be achieved, is it feasible at all?

 The goal of the TracePipeline is to push trace data to multiple destinations using a different set of processors or sampling strategies.
-How can an isolation of these pipelines be achieved based on the otel-collector?
+How can an isolation of these pipelines be achieved based on the Otel Collector?
 If one destination is down, can the other destination be continued?

 ## Modularization - three modules or one telemetry module